-Even a CEO with the best ideas and a wealth of knowledge can struggle due to poor leadership abilities.
+Even a CEO with the best ideas and a wealth of knowledge can struggle because of poor leadership abilities.
 Great leadership allows entrepreneurs to develop solid growth strategies, motivate their employees, and deliver many intangibles that affect a business's trajectory.

 Working for yourself means nobody is looking over your shoulder to ensure that you stay on task and focused.
 While it's normal for professionals to get distracted from time to time, entrepreneurs are often wearing a dozen different hats and need high levels of discipline to accomplish everything a growing business requires.